r001/ARC0020-proposal/arc-0020/README.md

 <a name="si"></a>
 #### 2.1.12. `self.signer`

 The account address whose private key is used to sign the transaction and decode encrypted records, is called `self.signer`. `self.signer` is always an account address.
-(As long as federated signature scheme is not introduced in aleo.
+(As long as federated signature scheme is not introduced in Aleo).

 ![Self signer](./images/self_caller_self_signer.png)